 There is a difference between a service animal and an ESA.
 As per the Americans with Disabilities Act, a service animal can only be a dog or a miniature horse; an ESA can be any animal.
 Alligators, snakes, and monkeys are considered emotional support animals.

 Service animals must be trained, but an Emotional Support Animal does not have to be trained.
-ESAs require documentation to public access a service animal doesn't.
+ESAs require documentation for public access a service animal doesn't.

 Florida HOAs and Emotional Support Animals